Profile: John A. Havan

 Even more significantly, Havan worked to bring four separate Aikido clubs to unite in a loose federation called the Aikido Association of the Philippines (AAP).
 [AAP is now defunct.]
 Insisting from the start on staying in the background, he encouraged the four clubs to band together.
 The various leaders of these four clubs, themselves formidable martial arts men with solid followings, were persuaded of the advantages of working together, perhaps not so mcuh by Havan's pragmatic arguments, as by his obvious disinterest in "taking over" Aikido in the Philippines.

 Havan the man is a character of almost literary dimensions.
 He read law at Oxford.
-In his youth, he was national judo champion of Vietnam.
+He was national judo champion of Vietnam in his youth.
 He is a French citizen, but has not a drop of French blood.
 His father, a Vietnamese, was Finance Minister under the administration of President Ngo Dinh Diem.
-His mother is a British a painter.
-Havan's wife, Irene, is the daughter of a former French Foreign Legionnaire.
+His mother is a British artist - a painter.
+Havan's wife, Irene - a striking Eurasian beauty - is the daughter of a former French Foreign Legionnaire.
 [Irene Havan passed away in the late 1980's.]
 Havan has two daughters, one of whom lives in Manila.

 Havan was a boisterous and popular fixture of the European expatriate community during his Manila years.
 A favorite haunt was Guernica's, a raffish Ermita place that specializes in vigorous live Spanish music, and where the then heavily expat crowd was always in a state of friendly inebriation.
 There, after sharing his fifth bottle of Sangre de Toro around the table, he would insist to one and all that the piano player "is the spitting image of General Fabian Ver, don't you agree?"
 [Fabian Ver was the much-feared and much-hated Marcos henchman during that time in Philippine history.
 This was in the waning days of Marcos's martial law, which lasted from September 1972 to February 1986.]